Smertig/banana/docs/api/tg/methods/send_invoice.rst

    .. cpp:member:: optional_t<string_t> provider_data

-   A JSON-serialized data about the invoice, which will be shared with the payment provider.
+   JSON-serialized data about the invoice, which will be shared with the payment provider.
 A detailed description of required fields should be provided by the payment provider.

    .. cpp:member:: optional_t<string_t> photo_url